medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 Following our support policy, versions {{versions}} are no longer supported.
 Projects running these versions should start planning to upgrade in the near future.
 For more details read our [software support documentation](https://docs.communityhealthtoolkit.org/core/overview/supported-software/).

-Check our [milesones](https://github.com/medic/cht-core/milestones) to see what's scheduled for the next releases.
+Check out our [roadmap](https://github.com/orgs/medic/projects/112) to see what we're working on next.
 ```
 - [ ] Mark this issue "done" and close the Milestone.